Vasundharadevi-1604/Ethical-LLM-System/README.md

-# 🛡️ The Ethical LLM System
+# 🛡️ The Ethical LLM System - A Production-Ready Ethical Decision Layer for Large Language Models

 A production-ready Ethical Decision Layer for Large Language Models (LLMs) that evaluates user prompts for safety, ethics, and intent before generating responses.